 NHS Forest Conference 2019

 The NHS Forest's 2019 conference will be held at Alder Hey Children's Hospital on the 11th October.
 The conference will focus on celebrating 10 years of the NHS Forest and looking at the role of green space in anchor institutions.
 Agenda items include a key note speech from Pam Warhurst, community activist and chair of Incredible Edible; a workshop looking into how green space can be used to engage with the local community; and various presentations on the role of anchor instuitions and green space, including examples of best practice.
-Book your place here.
+Please note that this event is FULL but if you would like to put your name down on the waiting list please email here.

-- Visit to Southmead Hospital’s NHS Forest site: An opportunity to learn more about the interface between health and the environment through a guided walk
+- Visit to Alder Hey Hospital’s NHS Forest site: An opportunity to learn more about the interface between health and the environment through a guided walk

 - Networking opportunities

 The event will be chaired by Gideon Ben-Tovim OBE.